A13DO/A13DO/README.md

 ### Hi there
  my name is Abdelrahman, but you can call me Abdo.
-I'm a 19-year-old student from Egypt, currently studying Management Information Systems.
-I've always had a passion for coding, and I've been putting my skills to use for the past two years.
+I'm a 19-year-old student from Egypt with a passion for development.
+I've been learning and practicing web development for the past two years and have already completed some projects using HTML CSS, JavaScript, Sass, Bootstrap, Angular

+While I am currently studying Management Information Systems, I am not limited to this field and enjoy exploring other areas of development as well.
+In fact, I am particularly interested in web development and find it fascinating how it offers endless opportunities for creativity and innovation.

-In addition to coding, I'm a big fan of gaming, music, movies, TV shows, and anime.
-I find that these hobbies help me relax and unwind after a long day of work and study.
+During my free time, I enjoy playing video games, listening to music, and watching movies, TV shows, and anime.
+I find that these hobbies help me relax and recharge so I can continue to be productive and focused.

 - 🌱 I’m currently learning Angular, C++